Blue-Bag/ansible-role-sftp/README.md

 This forked version has cherry picked additions/updates form other forks These are cited in the various commits where relevant.
-They have benn manually applied cf. cherry picking as they may have been adapted.
+They have been manually applied cf. cherry picking as they may have been adapted.
-Buy popr to the other contributors.
+Buy props to the other contributors.

 This Forked version also contains the following additional facilities: